yuvraj108c/ComfyUI-Whisper/readme.md

 ### Add Subtitles To Frames

 Add subtitles on the video frames.
+You can specify font family, font color and x/y positions.

 ### Add Subtitles To Background (Experimental)